NathanielCoxson/Chapter11Quiz/README.md

 The script for user interaction is just a simple button that pulls and displays an image for a limited time period.
-The images themselves are pulled from two different APIs, a random cat image API at https://api.thecatapi.com, and a random dog image API at https://dog.ceo/dog-api/.
+The images themselves are pulled from two different APIs, a random cat image API at https://api.thecatapi.com, and a random dog image API at https://dog.ceo/dog-api/, neither of which require an API key to get a random image.